AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/09_belts/0_belts.md

 ---

-{: .note}
+### Notes

->- Gates recommends **6–8 lbf** for 6mm GT belts in a registration drive; the 9mm Z target of 9 lbf scales proportionally with width
+- Gates recommends **6–8 lbf** for 6mm GT belts in a registration drive; the 9mm Z target of 9 lbf scales proportionally with width
->- Ensure **nothing contacts the belt** along the free span during measurement
+- Ensure **nothing contacts the belt** along the free span during measurement
->- If the reading is noisy, pluck more firmly or reduce nearby vibrations
+- If the reading is noisy, pluck more firmly or reduce nearby vibrations
->- These figures assume **genuine Gates 2GT belt** — third-party belts vary in density and will give inaccurate results with this formula
+- These figures assume **genuine Gates 2GT belt** — third-party belts vary in density and will give inaccurate results with this formula